Shell and Tube Heat Exchanger with Baffle-cut CFD, A Fluent Simulation Tutorial

 • Reference [1]: Ozden, Ender, and Ilker Tari.
 “Shell side CFD analysis of a small shell-and-tube heat exchanger.”
 Energy conversion and management5 (2010): 1004-1014.

-Figure 1: The model with six baffles [1]
+Figure 1: The 3D model of the shell and tube heat exchanger with six baffles [1].

 Shell and Tube Heat Exchanger CFD Simulation, ANSYS Fluent Training